Menu

 Implementation

 The music curriculum ensures students sing, listen, play, compose, perform and evaluate.
-This is embedded in the classroom activities as well as the weekly singing assemblies, various concerts, services, performances and in the learning of instruments.
-The elements of music are taught in the classroom lessons, with the use of the Sing Up site, so that children are able to use some of the language of music to dissect it, and understand how it is made, played, appreciated and analysed.
-In the classroom students learn how to sing and play percussion instruments.
-In Year 4 they have an opportunity to learn how to play a tuned instrument and the accompanying notation.
-In doing so children understand the different principle of each method of creating notes, as well as how to read basic music notation.
-They also learn how to compose focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
-Composition is both instrumental and vocal.
+This is embedded in classroom activities as well as weekly singing assemblies, various concerts, services, performances and in the learning of instruments.
+The inter-related dimensions of music are taught in classroom music lessons, with the aid of the online resource Sing Up.
+This enables the children to use musical language, and understand how music is composed, played, appreciated and analysed.
+Singing is embedded in classroom music lessons and children also learn how to play percussion instruments through various styles of music and musical activities.
+In Year 4 pupils have the opportunity to learn to play a tuned instrument and the accompanying notation.
+In doing so, the children not only develop their musical knowledge through learning an instrument, but also develop specific skills related to the instrument, including how to read basic music notation.
+They also develop ensemble and performance skills.

 Impact